-At the Pragmatic Marketing meet-up, Aku walked the audience through her transition from Computer Engineering into Product Management and then into Product Marketing, all in the span of a few short years.
-This path was a direct result of working closely with an incredible list of her peers and mentors, who helped to guide her towards greater achievements.
+At the Pragmatic Marketing meet-up, Aakriti walked the audience through her transition from Computer Engineering into Product Management and then into Product Marketing, all in the span of a few short years.
+This path was a direct result of working closely with an incredible list of peers and mentors, who helped to guide her towards great achievements in artificial intelligence.

 At every level of the process, this project required her to assess the needs and problems of the audiences she was speaking with.
 Before conducting the research, buy-in from various cross-functional teams and other members of her organization was needed for the proposal to be approved.
 Once she was able to get this approval, her team needed to meet with various customers and assess their problems and pain points in a quantifiable and measurable way.

 It requires an incredible level of patience and passion for people to push forward with a project of this caliber.
 Something unstated which seems clear from her accomplishments is how Aakriti’s work must also speak for itself.
 After conducting these interviews, data was brought back and incorporated in an action plan, which help reshape and inform their business strategy itself.